Close-up of rooftop solar panels

 Overview

+Prevention costs a fraction of what repeat wiring damage costs.
 When rodents get under an array, the damage isn’t always obvious.
 Chewed wiring causes intermittent production drops that are difficult and expensive to diagnose.
 Nesting material creates fire risk.
 Droppings corrode connections.
-One screening installation prevents all of it — and it’s a fraction of the cost of even one service call to replace damaged wire runs.
+One screening installation prevents all of it and it’s a fraction of the cost of even one service call to replace damaged wire runs.
+Start with the issue in front of you.
+Get clear on the next step.

 What a good rodent deterrent plan should cover